opendata/Data-Ecosystems/_State Agencies.md

 # Valuable Data, Per State Agency

-This is a quick effort to list common state-level agencies, and the especially interesting-looking data that they often hold that could be made more valuable if rendered as machine-readable data (whether a bulk download or an API).
+This is an effort to list common state-level agencies, and the especially interesting-looking data that they often hold that could be made more valuable if rendered as machine-readable data (whether as a bulk download or an API).
 These may be expanded into their own proposed data ecosystems later.

 ## Executive